tonethar/IGME-430-Fall-2024/projects/project-1.md

 - http://localhost:3000/api/country/?name=albania - SUCCESS
 - http://localhost:3000/api/country/?name=AlbaniA - SUCCESS
 - http://localhost:3000/api/country/?name=Latveria - return "no name match found" error message and `404` status code ("Not Found")
-- http://localhost:3000/api/country/?name= - if the string is empty don't search the database & return a "value for name is required" error message and `400` status code ("Bad Request")
+- http://localhost:3000/api/country/?name= - if the string is empty don't search the database, and return a "value for name is required" error message and `400` status code ("Bad Request")

 ### V-X. index.html
 - This will be stored in your **client/** folder and served by express (via `app.use(express.static('client'))`)